docker-library/docs/xwiki/content.md

 # Introduction

 The goal is to provide a production-ready XWiki system running in Docker.
-This why:
+This is why:
 - The OS is based on Debian and not on some smaller-footprint distribution like Alpine
 - Several containers are used with Docker Compose: one for the DB and another for XWiki + Servlet container.
 This allows the ability to run them on different machines for example.